mamuzic/Run3ModelGen/doc/superiso_build.md

 )
 ```

 Which technically only does an in-source build, but since the files are extrated into our build directory, that's good enough.
+Unfortunately, superiso does not allow automatic downloads, so I'm adding the tar ball locally.
 Additionally, edit [source/cmake_build_env.sh](../source/cmake_build_env.sh) to append the executeable to `PATH`.